 When shopping for CBD, you’ve probably come across products labeled as full spectrum, broad spectrum, or CBD isolate.
-While the three terms may sound similar,
+While the three terms may sound similar, they are far from the same.

 So, what do they mean and how are they different?
 In a nutshell, they are used to define which type of CBD is used in a product.
 Each type presents important factors to consider, and understanding the difference is essential for every CBD user.